Project and Stack Management

 If you have been added to a Pulumi organization with existing projects and stacks, the Console displays a list of Stacks and a Recent Activity stream when you sign in.
 The lists are collapsible and are sorted according to the most recent updates.
 Click on a specific stack update or activity for a more detailed view.

 Clicking on a specific stack update takes you to the Stack tab.
-This tab displays your stack’s outputs and configuration values and renders a web-based view of the resulting output when you run
+This tab displays your stack’s outputs, configuration values, and tags and renders a web-based view of the resulting output when you run

 pulumi config and